davidcelis/recommendable/README.markdown

 * Ruby 1.9.x
 * Rails 3.x or 4.x

 If running on Rails 4, the built-in queueing system is supported.
-However, you can bundle either Sidekiq or Resque, and Recommendable will use your bundled queueing system instead.
-If bundling Resque, you should also include 'resque-loner' in your Gemfile to ensure your users only get queued once.
+However, you can bundle either [Sidekiq][sidekiq], [Resque][resque], or [DelayedJob][delayed_job], and Recommendable will use your bundled queueing system instead.
+If bundling Resque, you should also include ['resque-loner'][resque-loner] in your Gemfile to ensure your users only get queued once (Sidekiq does this by default, and there is no current way to avoid duplicate jobs in DelayedJob).

 Installation
 ------------